hendratommy/subenv/README.md

   -e value
         File to use as env source
   -noos
-        This flag can only be use when using -f.
+        This flag can only be use when using -e.
 If set to true, will not use OS environment variables
   -v    Print version
   -version